malusev998/jwt-go/README.md

 **NEW VERSION:** Version 4 of this library is now available.
 This is the first non-backward-compatible version in a long time.
 There are a few changes that all users will notice, such as the new types introduced in members of `StandardClaims`.
 More changes are additive or only impact more advanced use.
 See VERSION_HISTORY.md for a list of changes as well as **TODO** MIGRATION_GUIDE.md for help updating your code.

-**SECURITY NOTICE:** Some older versions of Go have a security issue in the cryotp/elliptic.
-Recommendation is to upgrade to at least 1.8.3.
-See issue #216 for more detail.

 **SECURITY NOTICE:** It's important that you [validate the `alg` presented is what you expect](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/).
 This library attempts to make it easy to do the right thing by requiring key types match the expected alg, but you should take the extra step to verify it in your usage.
 See the examples provided.

 ## What the heck is a JWT?